 Write prepositional phrases in your notebook with the preposition in a different colour.
 It will help you to remember them.

-1 Cover the words.
+Cover the words.
 How many words under each heading can you remember?

-Celebrations Descriptive adjectives
+Celebrations Descriptive adjectives birthday New Year end-of-school party Harvest festival

 Celebrations (page 95)